Potentiality and actuality: 3. The interpretation of Kosman, Coope, Sachs and others

 Sachs (2005), amongst other authors (such as Aryeh Kosman and Ursula Coope), proposes that the solution to problems interpreting Aristotle's definition must be found in the distinction Aristotle makes between two different types of potentiality, with only one of those corresponding to the "potentiality as such" appearing in the definition of motion.
 He writes:

 The man with sight, but with his eyes closed, differs from the blind man, although neither is seeing.
 The first man has the capacity to see, which the second man lacks.
 There are then potentialities as well as actualities in the world.
 But when the first man opens his eyes, has he lost the capacity to see?
 Obviously not; while he is seeing, his capacity to see is no longer merely a potentiality, but is a potentiality which has been put to work.
 The potentiality to see exists sometimes as active or at-work, and sometimes as inactive or latent.

-Coming to motion, Sachs gives the example of a man walking across the room and says that...
+Coming to motion, Sachs gives the example of a man walking across the room and explains as follows: